groundy

 You can run Claude Code as a fully autonomous GitHub Actions agent today using the official anthropics/claude-code-action@v1, responding to PR comments, auto-fixing failing CI tests, and posting code reviews.
 For most teams running 50 PRs a month, API costs are typically modest — usually in the single-digit dollar range.
 The pattern is production-ready, with built-in guardrails to prevent runaway loops and unauthorized access.
-The action supports the full current model lineup: Sonnet 4.6 for routine tasks, Opus 4.8 for complex multi-file reasoning, and Claude Fable 5 (Anthropic’s most capable widely released model as of June 9, 2026) for long-running agentic jobs that require sustained autonomy across large codebases.
+The action supports the full current Anthropic model lineup: Sonnet 4.6 for routine tasks and Opus 4.8 for complex multi-file reasoning.
+Teams watching costs also have a non-Anthropic option: GLM-5.2 (released June 13, 2026 by Zhipu/Z.ai) exposes an Anthropic Messages API-compatible endpoint, so a base URL swap is sufficient to route the same action through it.
+Claude Fable 5, released June 9, 2026 as Anthropic’s most capable widely available model, was designed for long-running agentic jobs — but is currently suspended following a US government export control directive that took effect June 12, 2026.
+[Updated June 2026]

 What Is the Claude Code GitHub Action?